All You Need to Know About Buying Greener Baby Equipment

 - Lower-priced strollers often contain PVC, phthalates and/or BPA.
 The investment into better-made equipment is worth it.
 Period.

 - Fabrics treated with coatings (for waterproofing, stain resistance, or antibacterial protection) should be regarded with caution.

 - Strollers made in China tend to have more chemicals in them than those made in Taiwan or North America.

-- Look for certification from 3rd party companies like JPMA, Bluesign, GOTS and Oeko-Tex® Standard 100.
+- Look for certification from third party companies like JPMA, BLUESIGN, GOTS, and Oeko-Tex® Standard 100.
 These companies test for harmful substances in textile products and certify that their high standards for low toxin content are met.

-- Is fabric made from recycled material, or organic fibres such as cotton or bamboo?
+- Is the fabric made from recycled material, or organic fibres such as cotton or bamboo?